Ready to sue a towing company? Start by sending them a demand letter.Write Letter

-We often receive the question, can I sue a towing company in California small claims?
+Can I sue a towing company in California small claims?
 The answer is yes as long as the dispute is for $10,000 or less (more on this below).
-Disputes with towing companies are very common in small claims courts.
+Disputes involving towing companies are very common in small claims courts.

-The towing company damaged your car - If the towing company damaged your car while towing it, you can sue in small claims court if they refuse to pay for the damages.
-Make sure you have an invoice or an estimate for how much it will cost to fix your car!
+What do I do if the towing company damaged my car?
+If the towing company damaged your car while towing it, you can sue in small claims court if they refuse to pay for the damages.
+Make sure you have an invoice or an estimate for how much it will cost to fix your car.

-The towing company illegally towed your car - If a towing company wrongfully towed your car, you can sue the towing company in small claims.
+What do I do if towing company illegally towed my car?
+If a towing company wrongfully towed your car, you can sue the towing company in small claims.
 In fact, you could be entitled to double the storage or towing charges.

 “(e) (1) An owner or person in lawful possession of private property, or an association of a common interest development, causing the removal of a vehicle parked on that property is liable for double the storage or towing charges whenever there has been a failure to comply with paragraph (1), (2), or (3) of subdivision (a) or to state the grounds for the removal of the vehicle if requested by the legal or registered owner of the vehicle as required by subdivision (f).”
 (CA VEH Code Article 22658(e))

-The towing company damaged your property - For example, if a towing company damages your property while towing a vehicle, you can sue the towing company in small claims court if they refuse to pay for the damages.
+What do I do if a towing company damaged my property?
+If a towing company damages your property while towing a vehicle, you can sue the towing company in small claims court if they refuse to pay for the damages.

-The towing company won't return property left in the car - For example, if you left your computer in the car that was towed and the tow company won't let you take it out of the car, you can sue the towing company in small claims.
+What do I do if a towing company won't return property left in the car?
+For example, if you left your computer in the car that was towed and the tow company won't let you take it out of the car, you can sue the towing company in small claims.

 “(a) The owner or person in lawful possession of private property, including an association of a common interest development as defined in Sections 4080 and 4100 or Sections 6528 and 6534 of the Civil Code, may cause the removal of a vehicle parked on the property to a storage facility that meets the requirements of subdivision (n) under any of the following circumstances: